-&lt;sup>52 Please consider the following:
+54 Please consider the following:

-- 53 A group leader is an adult who joins the young people participating in a Youth Exchange in order to ensure their effective learning, protection and safety.
+lower age limits - participants must have reached the minimum age at the start date of the activity. upper age limits - participants must not be older than the indicated maximum age at the application deadline.
+A group leader is an adult who joins the young people participating in a Youth Exchange in order to ensure their effective learning, protection and safety.